mmuratarat/mmuratarat.github.io/_posts/2019-02-10-some-basic-activation-functions.md

 Similar to the derivative of the sigmoid function, the same caching trick can be used for layers that implement tanh activation function.

 It has characteristics similar to sigmoid function.
 It is nonlinear in nature, so, we can stack layers.
 The tanh non-linearity squashes real numbers to range between $[-1,1]$ so one needs not to worry about activations blowing up.
 The gradient is stronger for tanh than sigmoid (derivatives are steeper).
 Deciding between the sigmoid or tanh will depend on your requirement of gradient strength.
 However, unlike the sigmoid neuron, the output of tanh function is zero-centered.
-Therefore, in practice the tanh non-linearity is always preferred to the sigmoid nonlinearity ([source](http://cs231n.github.io/neural-networks-1/){:target="_blank"}).
+Therefore, in practice the tanh non-linearity is always preferred to the sigmoid nonlinearity ([source](http://cs231n.github.io/neural-networks-1/#actfun){:target="_blank"}).

 Like sigmoid function, tanh function also has the vanishing gradient problem because the derivative of the function is always less than 1 for all inputs except 0.

-Instead of sigmoid function and tanh function because of all these problems associated, the most recent deep learning networks use rectified linear units (ReLUs) for the hidden layers which might be a solution for vanishing gradient problem.
+Instead of sigmoid function and tanh function because of all these problems associated with them, the most recent deep learning networks use rectified linear units (ReLUs) for the hidden layers which might be a solution for vanishing gradient problem.

 ## Rectified Linear Unit (ReLU)
 ReLU is a piecewise non-linear function that corresponds to: